7 min read

 In a way, this qualifies as the fourth major aspect of the transition.
 We’ll leave it to you to decide—go ahead and download the Developer Preview sample code and experiment for yourself.

 However, many of you might not be at that stage—we’re all at different points in our big data journey, so part of our contribution to the community is to provide free, on-demand training.
 We have separate tracks for developers, data analysts, and administrators.
 Each track leads to its own certification.
-The concept of “free” also extends to the resources required for some of the hands-on labs.
-With our partnership with Google, we have a credit for the use of the Google Cloud Platform.

 In addition, be sure to view Jack’s Strata+Hadoop World interview with Mike Hendrickson, O’Reilly Media’s VP for Content Strategy.
 In the interview, Jack talks about the fact that companies are focused on this emerging trend, and discusses how companies are combining operational production data with analytics, which is impacting their business as it’s happening.